anodyne/nova/docs/phing.md

     * Remove the genre assets
     * Remove anything in the app/logs directory
     * Remove anything in the app/cache directory
+    * Remove the app/config/migration.php file and replace with a clean copy
 * Run unit tests
     * Stop on fail
     * If unit tests pass, log the result and remove the tests directories